 Checking the Landlord’s Background Before Committing

-• Search the property address specifically for any history of housing authority complaints or enforcement actions.
+- Search the property address specifically for any history of housing authority complaints or enforcement actions.

-• Look up whether the property has had any building code violations or enforcement notices filed against it.
+- Look up whether the property has had any building code violations or enforcement notices filed against it.

-These checks take less time than a second viewing and give you information no amount of in-person charm can override.
+These checks take less time than a second viewing and give you information that no amount of in-person charm can override.

 How to Search for Tenant Reviews and Complaints About a Landlord